jairusbuncio/Jairus_BlueStampPortfolio/index.md

 Once I had passed all of these challenges, the only thing left to do was to piece everything together.

 **Next Steps:**
 I plan on adding a motor to the side of my gyroscope so that I can spin the gyroscope.
 I will attach a gear to the motor and it will spin the gear that is attached to one of my rods.
-After that, I plan on adding bluetooth connection to this motor so that I can control different speeds on a separate interface without a wired connection.
+After that, I plan on adding  connection to this motor so that I can control different speeds on a separate interface without a wired connection.
 After this, I will start thinking about different modifications.

 # Starter Project Milestone